Los Angeles & California · Telehealth

 Naming What Has Accumulated

 Before skill-building, we make space to identify what you've been carrying.
-Minority stress, internalized messages, grief for lost time or relationships, chronic hypervigilance — these deserve to be named and held before being worked through.
+Systemic violence, internalized messages, grief for lost time or relationships, and chronic hypervigilance all deserve to be named and held before being worked through.

 4